SpectralWaveData/spectral_wave_data/src/api/python/distribution/readme_pypi.md

 - ISO Fortran-2008
 - ISO C / C++
-- Python 2 and 3
+- Python 3 (support for 2.7 will be removed in the next release)

 The spectral_wave_data Python package mainly contains a class **SpectralWaveData** providing the official Python API.
 In addition, it provides a script **swd_meta**